mdsahid07/policy-management-system/README.md

 ## Backend (Express) Technical Requirements
 * Create RESTful API endpoints to handle frontend requests and setup routes for different endpoints (e.g., GET, POST, PUT).
-* Create a middleware to verify the user registration state before allowing access to the protected routes (add policy, up-vote, down-vote).
+* Create a middleware to verify the user registration state before allowing access to the protected routes (add policy, up-vote).
 * Use morgan middleware for logging requests and handling errors.
 * Use cors to allow communication between the frontend and backend applications on different ports.
 * Use `node:fs` to store and manage the policies as files on the file system.
 If you have strong DBMS skills (for example [MySQL](https://www.npmjs.com/package/mysql2), you may use it for storage instead of node file system.

 ## Group Project Requirements (Does not apply to students who work standalone)
-Standlone students are welcome to work on these requirements, but will not be evaluated or receive credits.
+Standalone students are welcome to work on these requirements, but they will not be evaluated or receive extra credits for these requirements.
 Groups are subject to pre-approval, if you wish to work as a group, please send me your team members' names before 12:00 PM noon of Nov 15 and I will review your request and approve your team formation.
 Groups must have two students only.

 In addition to the previous requirements, groups must complete the following requirements:
 * Allow users to add comments to policies.
 Multiple comments are allowed.